Skip to main content

 Spouses and Dependents

-According to the NCA website, spouses and dependents that fall into the below categories are eligible for interment:
+According to the NCA website, spouses and dependents who fall into the categories below are eligible for interment:

 • “The surviving spouse of an eligible Veteran” who remarried to a non-Veteran and “whose death occurred on or after January 1, 2000.”

 • A minor child of an eligible Veteran.
-A minor child is one that:
+A minor child is one who is:

 • Unmarried